10 May 2018

 Examination of current undercover policing practices and of how undercover policing should be conducted in future.

 - The Undercover Policing Inquiry is constituted under the Inquiries Act 2005 (PDF, 207KB)

 - The Inquiry’s terms of reference were announced by the Home Secretary on 16 July 2015.

-- The Inquiry’s Frequently Asked Questions v document provides more information on the Inquiry more generally, as do its published update notes
+- The Inquiry’s Frequently Asked Questions (PDF, 96KB) v document provides more information on the Inquiry more generally, as do its published update notes

 - The Inquiry’s website is www.ucpi.orq.uk and the Inquiry can be found on Twitter @ucpinquiry.

 For further information please contact the Inquiry’s Head of Communications, Jo Coles: